 The Royal Tombs

 By the time we got back from the Monastery, it was almost closing time.
-I’ve heard amazing things about the views from the Royal Tombs, so I definitely recommend going, and would go there instead of the Place of High Sacrifice if you have to choose.
+I’ve heard amazing things about the views from the Royal Tombs, so I definitely recommend going and I would go there instead of the Place of High Sacrifice if you have to choose.

 How To Get The Best Photos Of The Treasury, Petra

-Dad and I dragged our sore, dusty behinds back down the Colonnaded Street and Street of Facades, and when we reached the Treasury something magical had happened—all the tourists were gone!
-We could take pictures to our heart’s content, and we even discovered some neat viewpoints.
+Dad and I dragged our sore, dusty behinds back down the Colonnaded Street and Street of Facades, and when we reached the Treasury something magical had happened – all the tourists were gone!
+We could take pictures of our heart’s content and even discover neat viewpoints.

 If you want great photos of the Treasury without the crowds, hang around until close to closing time!